-While mortgage interest rates are relatively low, a better rate could add up to thousands of dollars over time.
-Refinancing could help you get a lower rate if the overall rates have dropped or if you’ve improved your credit.
+While mortgage interest rates are relatively low, a more favorable rate could add up to thousands of dollars over time.
+Refinancing could help you get a smaller rate if the overall rates have dropped or if you’ve improved your credit.

 3. You’d like to eliminate private mortgage insurance